 - GST may apply when it is a business income, but there is no clear set of rules.

 - If you receive crypto as a gift, you pay a tax of 30%.
 This would also apply when you sell it in the future.

 - If you have received crypto as a reward/airdrop, you may pay double taxes, first when you receive it and later when you sell it.

 What’s in It For Investors?

 Well, new tax rules on cryptos make investing in cryptocurrency a little expensive, but there is also upside potential.
 Cryptocurrencies, including Bitcoin, Ethereum, Tether, etc., have, over the years, gained higher returns.
 While this digital asset class has its own risks and limitations, investing after thorough due diligence can help investors diversify their portfolios and create wealth over the long run.

-There are already 15-20 million individuals exposed to crypto investments in India, and the number is rising despite the roadblocks.
-Tax on cryptocurrency in India may appear as a setback for investors, but the tax implications are not certain yet, and the Crypto Bill is much-awaited.
+There are already 15-20 million individuals exploring crypto investments in India, and the number is rising despite the roadblocks.
+Tax on cryptocurrency in India may appear as a setback for investors, but the tax implications are not certain yet.
+And the Crypto Bill is much-awaited.
 The Crypto Bill will provide a better understanding of the future of digital assets in India and the use of technology associated with it.
-It is not that the Indian government does not see the potential in digital assets because the government announced to launch Digital Rupee in the same Union Budget.
-The concern is the safety regulations on cryptocurrency, which need to be improved.
+It is not that the Indian government does not see the potential in digital assets because the government announced the launch of the Digital Rupee in the same Union Budget.
+The concern is the safety regulations on cryptocurrency, which they need to improve.

 If you sell/transact/transfer cryptocurrency, you must pay a 30% flat tax on any gains.
 In addition, you have to pay TDS at 1%.
 Depending on the type of income you present, i.e., business income, additional tax implications such as GST may apply.
-The officials are contemplating a 28% GST rate, but it is yet to be decided.
+The officials are contemplating a 28% GST rate, but they are yet to reach a decision.